samarasadeek/Udacity_DSProject2_DisasterResponse/README.md

 # Notes:
 -	RandomForestClassifier and LinearSVC were both used and LinearSVC gave higher precision, recall and F1-scores.
 -	Precision and recall were appropriate evaluation metrics since the dataset was quite imbalanced.
 Messages were labelled under multiple categories if appropriate but the the majority of the messages were labelled as (in addition to ‘related’), ‘aid-related,’ ‘weather-related’.
-Some categories (e.g ‘shop’) has as little as 27 corresponding messages which is likely insufficient for the model to be trained well.
+Some categories (e.g ‘shop’) has as little as 27 corresponding messages which was likely insufficient for the model to be trained well.
--	There were a total of 36 categories in the dataset, however there were no messages tagged as one of the categories so this category was dropped from the dataset.
+-	There were a total of 36 categories in the dataset, however there were no messages tagged as 'child-alone' so this category was dropped from the dataset.
 It was thought that removing it from the training (and test) data would have no impact on the model.